ember-learn/cli-guides/guides/writing-addons/intro-tutorial.md

 ### How to keep learning

 This is a very tiny example of what addons can do in terms of providing JavaScript utilities to apps.
-For more advanced techniques, study other well-established addons.
+For more advanced techniques, study other well established addons.
 Just like there are many ways and reasons to build an Ember app, the same is true for addons!

 ## Writing an npm package wrapper